Alexander Jeremejeff: BK Häcken

 with Jeremejeff having joined BK Häcken in October 2013, Jeremejeff made his debut for BK Häcken in a 3–1 defeat at IF Elfsborg on 4 April 2014.

 Malmö FF

 In July 2016, Jeremejeff signed for Malmö FF on a two-and-a-half-year contract.

 Return to BK Häcken

 In the summer of 2018, Jeremejeff rejoined former club BK Häcken for an undisclosed fee, rumoured to be 5,000,000 SEK.

 Dynamo Dresden

 On 13 August 2019, Jeremejeff signed for 2.
 Bundesliga club Dynamo Dresden on a two-year contract for an undisclosed fee.
 On 18 August 2019, he scored on his Dresden debut; the winning goal in a 2–1 victory at home to 1.
 FC Heidenheim.
 After a further five appearances and a goal, Jeremejeff tore his calf muscle in a 4–1 defeat to local rivals Erzgebirge Aue on 29 September 2019, ruling him out until late October.

+Persija Jakarta

+Jeremejeff joined Persija on 21 August 2026.
+He scored on his debut for his club against Borneo FC on 5 September 2026, as the goal was the first goal of the season for Persija Jakarta.